- Who We Are

 - Numerous purchases and sales of residential, business and agricultural properties

 All of these projects involve close cooperation between private developers and public agency officials and staff, processing a variety of land use entitlements, environmental and CEQA approvals, and documenting purchase, lease, development and infrastructure agreements.
 In these matters Mr. Goetz focuses on quickly and efficiently resolving issues through negotiation and creative problem-solving.
 On those occasions when litigation is necessary, he participates in both traditional litigation and administrative mandamus proceedings.

-Mr. Goetz has considerable expertise in prevailing wages, having advised redevelopment agencies and developers of hotel, office, retail and shopping center projects on ways to structure public agency agreements to avoid or minimize prevailing wage liability.
+Mr. Goetz has considerable expertise in prevailing wages, having advised public agencies and developers of hotel, office, retail and shopping center projects on ways to structure public agency agreements to avoid or minimize prevailing wage liability.
 He has represented parties in a number of Department of Industrial Relations administrative determination matters.